What Are the Pros and Cons of Plastic Shopping Bags?

 Con: Negative Environmental Impact

-In order for food chains to function properly, balance needs to be maintained and when disposable plastic bag litter is introduced, that changes everything and not for the better.
-Plastic bag supporters will cite the durability of plastic bags as a pro, but this durability, or rather the inability of plastic bags to breakdown, is what makes them such an environmental threat.
+For food chains to function properly, a balance needs to be maintained and when disposable plastic bag litter is introduced, that changes everything and not for the better.
+Plastic bag supporters will cite the durability of plastic bags as a pro, but this durability, or rather the inability of plastic bags to break down, is what makes them such an environmental threat.

 Pro: Are There Advantages to Disposable Plastic Bags?